aunz/MIsty-DC/README.md

 - The model is deployed using Flask
 - Nodejs is used in front of Flask to validate inputs

 How to run?
-Docker or manual installtion
+Docker or manual installation.

 # Docker